xcsp3team/pycsp3/README.md

 # Installation

-## Installing PyCSP3
+Installation instructions are currently given for Linux and Windows (instructions for Mac will be inserted soon)

-Installation instructions are currently given for Linux (instructions for Mac and Windows will be inserted soon)
+## Installing PyCSP3 (Linux)

 For installing PyCSP3, you need to execute: